Frank Wolff (actor): Death

-Wolff committed suicide by cutting his throat in the bathroom of a residence in his Rome hotel room, a few steps from the Hilton hotel, at the age of 43 on December 12, 1971.
-Long the victim of a deep depressive crisis, the actor was separated from his wife Alice Campbell, who lived like him in Rome.
-According to one hypothesis, Wolff would have injured himself for the first time with a razor blade.
-Having dropped the blade from his hand, the actor would have taken a second one, with which he would have cut the carotid artery.
-This second injury caused a cerebral anemia that led to his death in a short time.

-His body was found by a 24-year-old Austrian friend on the same day, and police said he had slashed his throat.
-It was speculated that the unrequited love for the young woman might have contributed to Wolff's fatal act, already suffering from a nervous breakdown for some time, after his wife had left him for another man.
+Wolff committed suicide by cutting his throat in the bathroom of a residence in his Rome hotel room at the age of 43 on December 12, 1971.
+The victim of a long deep depressive crisis, the actor was separated from his wife Alice Campbell, who also lived in Rome.
+It was speculated that the unrequited love for the young woman might have contributed to Wolff's death, already suffering from a nervous breakdown for some time, after his wife had left him for another man.